 How Long Does It Take to Cook a Frittata?

-- Oven Cooking: A small frittata will take about 15-20 minutes at 375°F (190°C), while larger versions may take closer to 25-30 minutes.
+- Oven: A small frittata cooks in 15-20 minutes at 375°F (190°C), while larger versions require 25-30 minutes.

 FAQs About Frittatas: What Every Cook Should Know